 5) The contract for my new construction guarantees there was no asbestos used.
 Upon closer inspection, most architectural contracts state that no asbestos containing materials were specified for the project.
 That is not to say that they were not used, it simply means they were not required to be used.
 Again, as pointed out above, asbestos is not banned.

-If you have any questions regarding GHGs or the Clean Air Act, contact us at 773-609-5320, firstname.lastname@example.org, or through our web contact form.
+If you have questions about asbestos, contact us at 773-609-5320, firstname.lastname@example.org, or through our web contact form.